MicrosoftDocs/OfficeDocs-O365ITPro/yammer/manage-yammer-users/auto-acceleration-policy-for-signing-in.md

 - Open administrative AAD Powershell and run following commands:

-     >[!Important]:
+     > [!IMPORTANT]
-     >The `Save-Module` command will download the module from the Internet.
+     > The `Save-Module` command will download the module from the Internet.
 You need a working internet connection on the computer where you are running these commands.

     ```powershell
     Save-Module -Name AzureADPreview -Path <path>